It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-The exciting thing about this design is that, by scaling up, anyone will be able to make quite a large parafoil that 'looks like a bought one' from a distance, but costs maybe 10 or 15 dollars rather than 100s or even 1000s of $...
+The exciting thing about this design is that, by scaling up, anyone will be able to make quite a large parafoil that "looks like a bought one" from a distance, but costs maybe 10 or 15 dollars rather than 100s or even 1000s of dollars.

 Parafoil 2 Has Promise

 Rain has been in the way for the last few days.
 But today, between showers, the newly completed second prototype of the MBK Parafoil took to the air.
-Only just, though - the breeze was rather too light.
-Anticipating this, the little 2-Skewer Roller had been taken along as the backup kite...
+The breeze was rather too light though.
+Anticipating this, the little 2-Skewer Roller had been taken along as the backup kite.

-After a few unsuccessful launch attempts with the Parafoil, the Roller floated up on about 30m (100ft) of 20-pound Dacron.
-Even the Roller ended up back on the wet grass from time to time.
+After a few unsuccessful launch attempts with the parafoil, the roller floated up on about 30 m (100 ft.) of 20-pound Dacron.
+But even the roller ended up back on the wet grass from time to time.

 Every now and again, a gust in the region of 10 or 12 kph would come through, announced by a small stirring of tree leaves upwind.
 It was fairly straightforward to hold the nose end of the kite up, to let it fill with air.

 As is the case with most parafoils in light air, any sudden jerk on the line would tend to deflate the sail.
-Sometimes just enough to lock the kite into a death-spiral to the ground!
+Sometimes this would be just enough to lock the kite into a death spiral to the ground!
 Other times, a lull would result in the kite going literally belly-up before floating slowly back to earth.

-Eventually the line was let out to around 20 meters (60ft) but line angles were nothing to write home about.
+Eventually the line was let out to around 20 m (60 ft.) but line angles were nothing to write home about.
 At least the kite was stable, right on the bottom edge of its wind range.
-It needs more breeze, and probably some tail.
+It needs more breeze and probably some tail.
 But indications are that this version will do quite a bit better than the first one.
-Even if it doesn't meet my 'no tail necessary' objective, this kite will certainly need less than the first prototype did.
+Even if it doesn't meet my "no tail necessary" objective, this kite will certainly need less than the first prototype did.

 However, when the rain stopped, so did the wind!
-Not completely, but it was doing it's usual trick of slowly dying away as the late afternoon sun approached the horizon.
+The air was not completely dead, but it was doing its usual trick of slowly dying away as the late afternoon sun approached the horizon.